holepunchto/keypear/README.md

 #### `keys.base`

-Points to current checkout, or home if not checkout was made.
+Points to current checkout, or home if no checkout was made.

 #### `keys.tweak`